 Attention Anchor

-A brief practice to stabilize attention
+A gentle practice to stabilize attention and reduce mental noise

 Purpose of This Practice